Haoyu-Ding/Genome_Analysis_Project/README.md

 This repository contains my Genome Analysis project based on **[RNA-seq and Tn-seq reveal fitness determinants of vancomycin-resistant Enterococcus faecium during growth in human serum](https://link.springer.com/article/10.1186/s12864-017-4299-9) written by Zhang Zhang et al. (2017)**,
 *RNA-seq and Tn-seq reveal fitness determinants of vancomycin-resistant Enterococcus faecium during growth in human serum*.

+## Main biological question

+How does the vancomycin-resistant clinical isolate *E. faecium* E745 survive and adapt to growth in a host-associated serum environment?

 ## Project overview

 The goal of this project is to investigate how *Enterococcus faecium* E745 adapts to growth in heat-inactivated human serum compared with rich BHI medium.